-Along with these types of activities comes the chance of injury for children and spectators.
-It is the responsibility of the organizers to prepare and attempt to limit such risks by purchasing the correct youth sports insurance.
+Along with these types of activities comes the chance of injury for participants and spectators.
+It is the responsibility of the organizers to prepare and attempt to limit such risks by purchasing the correct sports insurance.

-Organizers have several options when choosing their youth sports coverage.
-Its recommended that policies should include liability and accidental medical coverage.
-Other optional coverage’s are also available and should be reviewed with the organizers insurance provider.
-These youth sports insurance policies should provide coverage for all activities that include the participation in scheduled and supervised games, practice sessions, and travel as a member of the insured group.
-Coverage should extend to all participants, staff and facilities of the insured group.
+Organizers have several options when choosing their insurance coverage.
+It’s recommended that policies should include youth sports liability insurance and accidental medical coverage.
+In addition to this liability insurance, other optional coverages are also available and should be reviewed with the organizer’s insurance provider.
+These insurance policies should provide coverage for all activities that include the participation in all scheduled and supervised games and practice sessions, as a member of the insured group.
+Coverage of these youth sports insurance will extend to all participants, staff, and facilities utilized of the insured group.

 Accident medical coverage is for medical expenses incurred as a result of an injury while participating in an insured activity.
-Typically written on an excess basis over any other collectible medical insurance, the coverage responds only to injuries sustained while that person is participating in the covered activity.
-Workers compensation may apply to staff member injuries depending on laws in the state of the insured activity.
-Liability coverage provides protection for coaches, volunteers, officers, directors, teams, associations or leagues against claims of bodily injury, property damage, personal and advertising injury and the litigation costs to defend against such claims.
+Written on an excess basis over any other collectible medical insurance, the coverage responds only to injuries sustained while that person is participating in the covered activity.
+Youth sports liability insurance coverage provides protection for coaches, volunteers, staff, officers, directors, teams, associations, or leagues against claims of bodily injury, property damage, personal and advertising injury, and the litigation costs to defend against such claims.
 Legal liability to participants typically refers to persons while participating in athletic or sports activity.
-The coverage responds to and defends the policyholder in a suit being made against the policyholder, by a participant involved in an athletic or sports related activity in which the policyholder controls, promotes or sponsors.
+The coverage responds to and defends the policyholder in a suit being made against the policyholder, by a participant involved in an athletic or sports related activity in which the policyholder controls, promotes, or sponsors.